nit3ch/hello/README.md

 hello
 =====

-Greet hello in different languages exactly like flickr !
+Drupal module to greet hello in different languages exactly like flickr !